VXP-ui/VXP-ui/README.md

 - 👋 Hi, I’m @VXP-ui-

-- I like making scripts and sometimes html code for random projects from roblox and lua.
+- I like making scripts and sometimes html code for random projects apart roblox and lua.
-- I used to be popular in the blade ball exploiting commuinity, I wasnt big like Bedal or Redz but I madr a script called Vercel V5, currently i still make scripts for games but not blade ball anymore.
+- I used to be popular in the blade ball exploiting commuinity, I wasnt big like Bedal or Redz but I made a script called Vercel V5, Currently I still make scripts for games but not blade ball anymore.

 one of my most recent scripts im making is a universal script.
 Loadstrinf will be listed below